pelican-eggs/games-steamcmd/satisfactory/README.md

 # Satisfactory

 > [!CAUTION]
-> This Egg will require an update on Sept.
+> This Egg has received a preliminary update on Sept.
 10th to accomodate Satisfactory's **v1.0 release**. \
-> Given what we currently know, the current Egg will likely stop working after this release. \
+> This egg has not been fully verified or stress tested, but is capable of starting the server and accepting clients. \
 > \
 > ***This caution banner will be removed once official documentation is released and the Egg has been properly updated.***